Tunnel collapse renews safety concerns about nuclear sites

 President Donald Trump has proposed $120 million to restart the licensing process for the dump.

 Geranios reported from Spokane, Washington.
-Associated Press writer Matthew Daly in Washington contributed to this story.
+Associated Press writers Susan Montoya Bryan in Los Alamos, New Mexico, and Matthew Daly in Washington contributed to this story.